Tierno Monénembo: Politics

-He was strongly critical of the military coup d'état of 23 December 2008, in Guinea having brought to power the junta led by captain Moussa Dadis Camara, just after the death of president Lansana Conté, who led the country with an iron fist since 1984.
+He was strongly critical of the military coup d'état of 23 December 2008, in Guinea having brought to power the junta led by Captain Moussa Dadis Camara, just after the death of President Lansana Conté, who led the country with an iron fist since 1984.
 Remaining relatively quiet in 2009, on both a political and literary level, until the massacre of more than 150 civilians by the army on September 28 in Conakry, he then wrote a column published in Le Monde entitled "Guinea, Fifty Years of Independence and Hell" to condemn these killings and call the international community to action.

+Monénembo is also critical of the military regime of Mamady Doumbouya and supported a boycott of the 2025 Guinean constitutional referendum, calling it a way for Doumbouya of "legitimising his putsch and holding onto power for as long as possible".